yihui/blogdown-jekyll/_posts/2014-09-28-jekyll-with-knitr.md

 {% highlight r %}
 jekyll(dir = ".", input = c(".", "_source", "_posts"), output = c(".",
-    "_posts", "_posts"), script = "build.R", baseurl, ...)
+    "_posts", "_posts"), script = c("Makefile", "build.R"), serve = TRUE,
+    ...)
 {% endhighlight %}

 By default, `jekyll()` looks for `.Rmd` files under the root directory, the `_source` directory, and the `_posts` directory of the Jekyll website.
 For example, if you put your R Markdown posts under `_source`, they will be compiled to the `_posts` directory[^3].

-[^3]: The reason that we may need to write R Markdown posts in `_source` instead of `_posts` is that Jekyll seems to have a subtle bug at the moment: its variable `site.posts` will count `.Rmd` files under `_posts` as well.
+[^3]: The reason that we may need to write R Markdown posts in `_source` instead of `_posts` is that Jekyll has [a subtle bug](https://github.com/jekyll/jekyll/pull/3147) (fixed in v2.5.3): its variable `site.posts` will count `.Rmd` files under `_posts` as well.
 The consequence is, if you list all the posts of your website, the post `_posts/yyyy-mm-dd-foo.md` will show up twice due to the existence of `_posts/yyyy-mm-dd-foo.Rmd`, therefore I would recommend you to put your R Markdown posts in a separate directory, such as `_source`.

-The `script` argument specifies an R script to be used to compile your R Markdown files.
-It is called via command line of the form
+The `script` argument specifies a Makefile or an R script to be used to compile your R Markdown files.
+If it is a Makefile, `jekyll()` will run `make -q` to see if the site needs to be recompiled, then `make` if it does.
+If the script is an R script, say, named `build.R`, it is called via command line of the form

     Rscript build.R arg1 arg2